 Buy Beautiful & Comfortable Smocks

-In most festivals, the cattle herders of the Gruyere, offbeat place of Switzerland wear a short red canvas jacket over a half sleeve shirt and a black trouser.
+In an offbeat place in Switzerland known as Gruyere, cattle herders at most festivals can be seen sporting a short red canvas jacket over a half-sleeved shirt and black trousers.
 The women wear silk aprons, long-sleeved jackets, and straw hats with ribbons hanging from the brim.
 Gruyere is also known for making delicious Swiss cheese.

 Other traditional women’s clothing includes gold lace caps in St. Gallen and dresses with golden and silver ornaments in Unterwalden.
 The male wears a short leather dress which is called lederhosen in the Swiss Alpine area.
 Slip-on leather shoes are common for both males and females.